oauth-wg/oauth-sd-jwt-vc/draft-terbu-sd-jwt-vc.md

 ## Rationale

-JSON Web Tokens (JWTs) [@!RFC7519] can in principle be used to express Verifiable Credentials in a way that is easy to understand and process as it builds upon established web primitives.
+JSON Web Tokens (JWTs) [@!RFC7519] can be used to express Verifiable Credentials in the three-party-model in a way that is easy to understand and process as it builds upon established web primitives.

-While JWT-based credentials enable selective disclosure, i.e., the ability for a Holder to disclose only a subset of the contained claims, in an Identity Provider ecosystem by issuing new JWTs to the Verifier for every presentation, this approach does not work in the three-party-model.
+JWT-based credentials enable selective disclosure, i.e., the ability for a Holder to disclose only a subset of the contained claims, in an Identity Provider ecosystem by issuing new JWTs to the Verifier for every presentation.

 Selective Disclosure JWT (SD-JWT) [@!I-D.ietf-oauth-selective-disclosure-jwt] is a specification that introduces conventions to support selective disclosure for
 JWTs: For an SD-JWT document, a Holder can decide which claims to release (within bounds defined by the Issuer).
-This format is therefore perfectly suited for Verifiable Credentials.

 SD-JWT itself does not define the claims that must be used within the payload or their semantics.
-JWT defines rules for payload but does not define who Verifiable Credentials can be expressed using JWT.
+JWT defines rules for payload but does not define how Verifiable Credentials can be expressed using JWT.

 This specification therefore defines how Verifiable Credentials